puebloDeLaMuerte/sheetmidi/README.md

 # SheetMidi

 A Pure Data external that converts a string (list in pd) of chord symbols into MIDI note numbers.
-SheetMidi allows you to create musical sequences by specifying chords and their durations, then play back specific chord tones or random notes from the current chord.
+Specify Chords, bars, chord-durations in beats and get midi note numbers for root, third, fifth, allnotes and randomnote from the current chord. advance time by sending '[tick(' to the object.
+May the algorithmic composing begin!)]

 ## Features